Vrolijk/OSDD/datadiode_hardware_setups.md

 The TX-mediaconverter TX-port is connected with the IN-fiber from the splitter and the 4th splitted fiber to the RX-port to simulate a link.<br>
 The RX3 mediaconverter RX-port is connected with the 3th splitter fiber. <br>
 The RX2 mediaconverter RX-port is connected with the 2th splitter fiber. <br>
-The 1th fiber is not connected but could also be connected to a  mediaconverter but i only had three converters available.
+The 1th fiber is not connected but could also be connected to a  mediaconverter but there were only three mediaconverters available.

 This way we created a one to many data diode setup but this could also be done with a 1x2 PLC splitter with only 2 mediaconverters. <br> See 2nd simplified image.